appfoxio/jira-confluence-navigation-bar/README.md

 ## Navigation Bar App for Atlassian Apps

-An Open Source full-width banner for Atlassian Apps, providing easy access to other Apps and Websites.
+An open source full-width banner for Atlassian Apps, providing easy access to other Apps and Websites.

 Supports: